 The NextPlane servers automatically record a log entry for each message they process.
 The log entry contains only the metadata without the message content.
 The metadata consists of the following fields:

 - Receiver address (e.g., firstname.lastname@example.org)

 - Chat session ID

-Using NextPlane Management Portal, you can seamlessly connect different collaboration platforms within your company, or partners such as customers, partners, or suppliers outside your company.
+Using NextPlane Management Portal, admins can seamlessly connect different collaboration platforms within a company, or partners such as customers, partners, or suppliers outside the company.
 The NextPlane management portal provides customers with trailing 12 months of charts and graphs depicting the number of unique users, the number of messages exchanged, as well as detailed usage reports by internal and external federated domains and platforms.